-One goal of the Whiskey Gathering blog is to explore the fascinating history of whiskey in Colorado, and I am pleased to say that two young distillers took me up on my request for input.
-Joe Elkins and McShan Walker of the Elkins Distilling Company in Estes Park, Co., directed me to two interesting stories about Whisky in Estes Park’s early history.
+Blogging here On the Whiskey Summit Trail we'll sometimes explore the fascinating history of whiskey and other distilled spirits in the Rocky Mountains.
+I'm pleased to say that two young distillers took me up on my request for input.
+Joe Elkins and McShan Walker of the Elkins Distilling Company in Estes Park, Colorado, directed me to two interesting stories about whiskey in Estes Park’s early history.

-The first was written by The Earl of Dunraven, (1880) (Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl (1841–1926), as he described one peaceful day in the mountains around Estes Park.
+The first was written in 1880 by Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl (1841–1926), as he described one peaceful day in the mountains around Estes Park.

-It is interesting that Lord Dunraven, who was an Irish nobleman, spelled whiskey without the “e.”
-Today the Scotts and Canadians generally do not use the “e” while the Irish and Americans do.
+It's interesting that Lord Dunraven, who was an Irish nobleman, spelled whiskey without the “e.”
+Today, the Scots and Canadians generally do not use the “e” while the Irish and Americans do.

 The second story deals with Lord Dunraven’s "Lost Irish Whiskey":

 Apparently, in the winter, he would bury his stash of fine whiskey to recover the following spring.
 One year, however, he forgot where he buried it.
 For decades, well into the mid-1900s, newspaper accounts chronicled the search for the lost Irish whiskey, never to any avail.
 (2)

 Because some of you just might be treasure hunters, I will not give more details.
 Rest assured that after all this time underground there is nothing left to find except possibly the descendants of very happy worms.